 They are fried or baked turnovers stuffed with different fillings and are present in the cuisine of almost every country in Latin America.

-In Argentina, the fillings vary by region and tastes but the most popular is, of course, the meat-based one.
+In Argentina, the fillings vary by region and taste, but the most popular is, of course, the meat-based one.

 In the North, the empanadas de carne cortada a cuchillo (knife-cut meat empanadas) are world-famous.

-You can find many different variations, such as blue cheese and nuts, cheese and onion, chicken, fish; the list is endless and there are no wrong fillings to use.
+You can find many different variations, such as blue cheese and nuts, cheese and onion, chicken, and fish; the list is endless, and there are no wrong fillings to use.

 Let me introduce you to some of the not-that-meaty food.